skybert/skybert-net/src/talks/charset-and-encoding/slides.md

 ---

+## Collation

+- How the database handles strings
+- Sorting
+- Comparing

+---

+## Fun fact

-## Default collation in MySQL
+Default collation in MySQL is "Swedish Latin 1".

-- Is Swedish Latin 1

 ---